Forests are sustainable

 Wood is highly efficient

-Pallets and packaging are manufactured from small logs and falling boards, which form part of a cascade system.
-This is highly efficient and means every part of a harvested tree has a use.
+Pallets and packaging are manufactured from sustainable logs, which form part of a highly efficient system.
+This means every part of a harvested tree is used.

-If they are damaged, wooden pallets can be repaired easily with replacement timber.
-Alternatively, they can be recycled into wood chips or used to manufacture further products.
-When wood eventually reaches the end of its useful life, it can be used as a renewable fuel.
+Wooden pallets and packaging can be reused many times over.
+If they are damaged, they can be repaired easily with replacement timber.
+Alternatively, they can be recycled into wood chip or used to manufacture further products such as animal bedding, mulch or biomass.

 Wood needs less energy